 Marcottage is a French term used for plant propagation–taking one plant to make another.
 But it’s also an art term used to indicate a sculptural composition that’s been made using pre-existing elements.
 In other words, disassembling one thing to create another.
 Rodin’s “The Fallen Angel” is an example of marcottage.

-Initially, I wanted to call my line of reconstructed clothes simply “Marcottage” but one day, while listing to The Kumbia Kings, I decided to add the “muy” meaning “very”.
-Thus “Muy Marcottage” is the name I’ve given to my reconstructed clothes.
+Initially, I wanted to call my reconstructed clothes simply “Marcottage” but one day, while listing to The Kumbia Kings, I decided to add the “muy” meaning “very”.
+Thus “Muy Marcottage” is the name I’ve given to the old clothes I transform into something new.